andrechristikan/ack-nestjs-boilerplate/README.md

 ## Important

-If you change env value of `APP_MODE` to `secure` that will trigger more validation.
+If you change env value of `APP_MODE` to `secure` that will trigger more `Middleware` and `Guard`.

-1. `x-timestamp`, tolerant 5 minutes of request.
+1. `TimestampMiddleware`, tolerant 5 minutes of request.
-2. `user-agent`, whitelist of user agent.
+2. `UserAgentMiddleware`, whitelist of user agent.
-3. `x-api-key`, check api key.
+3. `ApiKeyGuard`, check api key based on database.
-4. check cors origin
+4. `CorsMiddleware`, check cors

 You can see our `e2e testing file` or read the documentation on [section environment][ack-doc-env].